python-semantic-release/python-semantic-release/docs/configuration.rst

 **Type:** ``str``

-Specify the name of the changelog file (after template rendering has taken place).
+Specify the name of the changelog file that will be created.
+This file will be created or overwritten (if it previously exists) with the rendered default template included with Python Semantic Release.

+If you are using the ``template_dir`` setting for providing customized templates, this setting is not used.
+See :ref:`config-changelog-template_dir` for more information.

 **Default:** ``"CHANGELOG.md"``